-Criterion 4.5.
-The Organisation, through engagement with local communities, shall take action to identify, avoid and mitigate significant negative social, environmental, and economic impacts of its management activities on affected communities.
+- 4.4.5 Access, including recreational access through forestry areas to adjacent land, is provided in consultation with the affected landowners. - 4.5 The Organisation, through engagement with local communities, shall take action to identify, avoid and mitigate significant negative social, environmental, and economic impacts of its management activities on affected communities.
 The action taken shall be proportionate to the scale, intensity, and risk of those activities and negative impacts.
-(C4.4 P&C V4)

-Indicator 4.5.1 Through culturally appropriate engagement with local communities, measures are implemented to avoid and mitigate negative social, environmental and economic impacts of management activities.

-Small/Medium In the absence of evidence brought to the attention of the Certifying Body the Certifying Body can assume The Organisation is in conformance with 4.5.1.

-Criterion 4.6.
-The Organisation, through engagement with local communities, shall have mechanisms for resolving grievances and providing fair compensation to local communities and individuals with regard to the impacts of management activities of The Organisation.
-(C4.5 P&CV4)

-Indicator 4.6.1 A publicly available dispute resolution process is in place, modified where necessary in Consultation with affected local communities.

-Indicator 4.6.2 Grievances related to the impacts of management activities are responded to in a timely manner and are either resolved or are in the dispute resolution process.

-Indicator 4.6.3 An up-to-date record of grievances related to the impacts of management activities is held including:

-- 1) The nature of the grievance and parties involved - 2) Steps taken to resolve grievances - Outcomes of all dispute resolution processes including fair compensation consistent with New Zealand law; and - 4) Unresolved grievances and the reasons why they are not resolved.
+- 4.5.1 Through Culturally appropriate engagement with local communities, measures are implemented to identify, avoid and mitigate negative social, environmental and economic impacts of management activities. - 4.6.1 A publicly available dispute resolution process is in place, modified where necessary with Culturally appropriate engagement with affected local communities. - 4.6.2 Grievances related to the impacts of management activities are responded to in a timely manner and are either resolved or are in the dispute resolution process. - 4.6.3 An up-to-date record of grievances related to the impacts of management activities is held including: - 1) The nature of the grievance and parties involved; - 2) steps taken to resolve grievances; - 3) outcomes of all Dispute resolution processes including fair compensation consistent with New Zealand law; and - 4) Unresolved grievances and the reasons why they are not resolved and how they will be resolved.

-Indicator 4.6.4 Operations cease in areas while disputes exist where:
+- 4.6.4 Operations cease in areas while disputes exist: - 1) Of substantial magnitude; or - 2) of substantial duration; or - 3) involving a significant number of interests.

-- 1) The impact is irreversible or of substantial magnitude; or - 2) Is related to safety issues; and - The dispute is not vexatious and must be the result of Forest management activities (i.e. not third party

-Criterion 4.7 The Organisation, through engagement with local communities, shall identify sites which are of special cultural, ecological, economic, religious or spiritual significance, and for which these local communities hold legal or Customary rights.
-These sites shall be recognized by The Organisation, and their management and/or Protection shall be agreed through engagement with these local communities. (new)

-Indicator 4.7.1 Sites of special cultural, ecological, economic, religious or spiritual significance for which local communities hold legal or Customary rights are identified through culturally appropriate engagement and are recognized by The Organisation.

-Indicator 4.7.2 Measures to protect such sites are agreed, documented and implemented through culturally appropriate engagement with local communities.
-If local communities determine that physical identification of sites in documentation or on maps would threaten the value or Protection of the sites, then other means will be used.

-Indicator 4.7.3 Whenever sites of special cultural, ecological, economic, religious or spiritual significance are newly observed or discovered, management activities cease immediately in the vicinity until protective measures have been agreed.
+- 4.7 The Organisation, through engagement with local communities, shall identify sites which are of special cultural, ecological, economic, religious or spiritual significance, and for which these local communities hold legal or customary rights.
+These sites shall be recognized by The Organisation, and their management and/or protection shall be agreed through engagement with these local communities. - 4.7.1 Sites of special cultural, ecological, economic, religious or spiritual significance for which local communities hold legal or customary rights are identified through Culturally appropriate engagement and are recognized by The Organisation. - 4.7.2 Measures to protect such sites are agreed, documented and implemented through Culturally appropriate engagement with local communities.
+If local communities determine that physical identification of sites in documentation or on maps would threaten the value or protection of the sites, then other means will be used. - 4.7.3 Whenever sites of special cultural, ecological, economic, religious or spiritual significance are newly observed or discovered, management activities cease immediately in the vicinity until protective measures have been agreed.

-Verifier:

-The Organisation complies with the Heritage New Zealand Pouhere Taonga Act 2014, Wildlife Act 1953, Conservation Act 1987, Resource Management Act 1991, and the Treaty of Waitangi Act 1975.

-Criterion 4.8 The Organisation shall uphold the right of local communities to protect and utilize their traditional knowledge and shall compensate local communities for the utilization of such knowledge and their intellectual property.
-A Binding Agreement as per Criterion 3.3 shall be concluded between The Organisation and the local communities for such utilization through Free, Prior and Informed Consent before utilization takes place, and shall be consistent with the Protection of intellectual property rights. (new)

-Indicator 4.8.1 Traditional knowledge and intellectual property is protected and is only used when the owners of that traditional knowledge and intellectual property have provided their Free, Prior and Informed Consent formalized through a Binding Agreement.
+- 4.8 The Organisation shall uphold the right of local communities to protect and utilize their traditional knowledge and shall compensate local communities for the utilization of such knowledge and their intellectual property.
+A binding agreement as per Criterion 3.3 shall be concluded between The Organisation and the local communities for such utilization through Free, Prior and Informed Consent before utilization takes place, and shall be consistent with the protection of intellectual property rights. - 4.8.1 Traditional knowledge and intellectual property are protected and are only used when the owners of that traditional knowledge and intellectual property have provided their Free, Prior and Informed Consent formalized through a binding agreement.